monikasingh0607/Password-Generator/README.md

 # Password-Generator
-Django App to generate random passwords
+A Python Django App to genhoerate random passwords

 **Step 1**